ByteNirush/Pomodoro-Timer/README.md

 - 📈 Progress Tracking
 - 🎯 Streak Counter

-## Setup Instructions

-1. Clone the repository
-2. Add sound files to the `sounds` directory
-3. Add PWA icons (192x192 and 512x512)
-4. Open `index.html` in a web browser

-## PWA Installation

-1. Open the app in Chrome
-2. Click the install icon in the address bar
-3. Follow the installation prompts

 ## Offline Usage

 The app works offline thanks to Service Worker caching.
 All essential resources are cached for offline use.